 Low Power Wide Area Networks (LPWANs) are the fastest growing IoT communication technology and are a key driver for global IoT connections.
 With various LPWAN solutions and vendors available today, choosing the right technology for your IoT projects is no easy task.
-To help you select the right solution for your specific use case and application, here are the top 10 criteria you should consider.
+To help you select the right solution for your specific Applications and application, here are the top 10 criteria you should consider.

 The importance of industry-grade reliability, especially in mission-critical applications, cannot be overstated.
 High reception rate and minimal packet loss eliminate the need to resend messages, even in unfavorable conditions.
 This ensures important data arrives quickly while reducing power consumption due to multiplicated transmissions.
 For LPWAN technologies operating in the increasingly congested, license-free spectrum, interference resilience is a prerequisite to ensure high reliability.
 An LPWAN’s technical design determines its ability to avoid interference or packet collisions when the traffic is high, which improves the overall reception rate.
 A robust technology combines a number of versatile approaches like narrow bandwidth usage, short on-air radio time, frequency hopping techniques and forward error correction to minimize contention likelihood.